milgra/qubatron/README.md

 - Insted of using shader storage buffer objects or buffer textures regular textures had to be used
 - No layout qualifiers can be used in shaders
 - Arrays cannot be returned in transform feedback buffers, I had to use 4 separate buffers for 12 ints and 4 floats

+Skeletal animation.
+Locking points to more than two bones caused me a few sleepless nights but the result is totally satisfying.
+In addition I was really surprised when I realized that I had to rotate point normals with the points locations also to make lighting work :)

+Objects doesn't have volume in Qubatron, just a thin voxel layer around them for memory reasons.
+Creating bullet holes and especially random bullet holes are tough.
+Still trying to figure it out.

 ### Todo